New Port Richey, Florida

 New Port Richey is a city in Pasco County, Florida, United States.
 It is a suburban city included in the Tampa-St. Petersburg-Clearwater, Florida Metropolitan Statistical Area.
-The population was counted at 16,728 in the 2020 census.
+The population is estimated at about 18,811 as of 2026.

 History

 By 1914 the area around Orange Lake was being called "New Port Richey" and the older part of Port Richey was called "Old Port Richey."
 On February 20, 1915 an application was made for a separate post office in New Port Richey.
 Later the same year the post office was established for the residents of the southern part of Port Richey.
 The post office was named New Port Richey, and the name became official.
 The first postmaster was Gerben DeVries.
 The growth of the city came about after George Sims purchased the Port Richey Land Company.
 He built a home in New Port Richey in 1916.

 The first Chasco Fiesta was held in 1922.
 It included a pageant where they reenacted the DeValla expedition.
 The fiesta was an annual event until World War II.
 The fiesta was revived in 1945 by the Junior Women's Club.
 The event was fully revived in 1947 when the Chasco Club handed the festival over to the city.

 On October 24, 1924, New Port Richey was incorporated.
 The first mayor was Dr. Elroy M. Avery, an educator, historian, and prolific author who came to New Port Richey from Cleveland after he retired in 1919.

 The first act of the city council was on December 2, 1924.
 In the act, city council accepted Enchantment Park as a gift from George Sims.
 The park was renamed Sims Park.